adjimi-lionelle/lamineur-music-academic/README.md

-# Containerizing a Symfony Web Application
+# Containerizing a Symfony Website

 ## Prerequisites
 - **Docker**: A container engine that allows you to create, deploy, and manage applications within containers.